nicholascjones/get-sylly/README.md

 Technology:

-	This project was written with Python 2.7 on a Ubuntu Virtual Machine using Oracle VirtualBox on a Mac.
+	This project was written with Python 2.7 on a Mac.